 If you have ever been in a collision and the insurance company “totaled” your car, then this is the same thing.
 In those cases, when a vehicle owner makes a claim, they will be reimbursed.
 The company will salvage the car and it will be sold at auction.
 Then, you can buy it.

 Salvage Car Rules

-It is important to keep in mind that salvage cars are not legally drivable in Louisiana.
+It is important to keep in mind that salvage cars are not legally drivable in Louisiana and they don’t have warranty.
 That’s because they can’t be registered, can’t have tags, and can’t be insured.
 If you want to drive one of these cars, then you will need to get a reconstructed title.
 This will allow you to get all of the legal documents for the vehicle.

 Applying for a reconstructed title is fairly easy in Louisiana, especially when compared to some other states.
 Here is what you will need to do once you have gotten the car repaired: